turbo-octo-happiness/book-kit/documentation/api.md

 Status: 201 Created
 {
-  "customerid": "456",
+  "foldername": "JS",
-  "folderid": 8
+  "folderid": 8,
+  "count": "2",
+  "members": [ "123@gmail.com", "456@gmail.com" ]
 }
 ```

-#### PUT /folders
+#### PUT /folders/:folderid

 - _Description:_ Updates a folder's name.
-If update is successful, then the edited folder is returned to the caller.
+If update is successful, then the edited folder name, id, count (i.e. number of customer's associated with the folder), and members (i.e. email addresses of all customers associated with the folder) are returned to the caller.
 Only non-shared folders can be edited.
-- _Endpoint:_ `/folders`
+- _Endpoint:_ `/folders/:folderid`
 - _Data Parameters:_ An object with the following fields: foldername
 - _Example:_